mavlink/qgc-user-guide/en/SetupView/Joystick.md

 > **Note** The Taranis is an open system that is openly being worked on.
 It is possible that at time of writing there is a firmware or configuration that allows it to work effectively as a joystick.

+### Logitech Gamepad F310

+The Logitech Gamepad F310 has been tested via USB on MacOSX "Sierra".

+### Logitech Extreme 3D Pro

+The [Logitech Extreme 3D Pro](http://gaming.logitech.com/en-ch/product/extreme-3d-pro-joystick) Joystick has been tested on all platforms (Linux, Windows, Mac OSX).
+This is a single stick controller that can also be twisted.
+The main stick axes are used for pitch and roll, while the twist action is used for yaw.
+The throttle is mapped onto a separate wheel.

 ### Logitech F710 Gamepad